Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Results and discussion

 Fermi surface has an intrinsic contribution to BPVE \cite{PhysRevResearch.3.L042032}.
-Both the shift and CPG current conductivities enhance by shifting the Fermi level above band gap to (1.52 - 1.68) eV as shown in Fig.\ref{fig3}(a)-(b).
-To investigate the connection of photovoltaic effect to Fermi surface of ZnGeP$_2$, we study the three dimensional (3D) bulk Fermi surface at different chemical potentials in the whole BZ.
+Both the shift and CPG current conductivities enhance by shifting the {\bs{chemical potential} above band gap to (1.52 - 1.68) eV as shown in Fig.\ref{fig3}(a)-(b). {\bs{Both the shift and CPG current conductivities get its maximum value of 6.17 $\mu$A/V$^2$ and -10.76 $\mu$A/V$^2$ respectively for chemical potential E$_f$ = 1.52 eV.}} To investigate the connection of photovoltaic effect to Fermi surface for ZnGeP$_2$, we study the three dimensional (3D) bulk Fermi surface at different chemical potentials in the whole BZ.
 Figure \ref{sfig2}(a)-(h) (in appendix) present the systematic evolution of the bulk 3D Fermi surface along with the high symmetry points in BZ by changing the chemical potential E$_f$ from 1.33 to 2.15 eV above the band gap.

 When the chemical potential touches at the conduction band just above the band gap (E$_f$ = 1.33 eV), the contribution of the Fermi surface appears at high symmetry $Z$ point as shown Fig.\ref{fig3}(c).
 Further shifting of the chemical potential to E$_f$ = 1.52 eV, the bulk 3D Fermi surface appears along the high symmetry line $\Gamma-Z$ directions instead of a small contribution only at $Z$ point as shown in Fig. \ref{fig3}(d).
 The appearance of the bulk 3D Fermi surface broadens at the chemical potential E$_f$ = 1.68 eV (see Fig. \ref{fig3}(e)).
-This enhances the both the shift and CPG current conductivities when the chemical potential are between (1.52 - 1.68) eV for ZnGeP$_2$ due to Fermi surface states contribution along $\Gamma-Z$ direction to non-linear photocurrent.
+This enhances the both the shift and CPG current conductivities when the chemical potential are between (1.52 - 1.68) eV for ZnGeP$_2$ due to contribution of Fermi surface states along $\Gamma-Z$ direction to non-linear photocurrent.
 If we further move the chemical potential above E$_f$ = 1.68 eV, the contribution of the bulk 3D Fermi surface in the BZ decreases along $\Gamma-Z$ direction (see \ref{sfig2} (e)-(h) in appendix) which results again decrease of both shift and CPG current conductivities in ZnGeP$_2$.